.png)

 Registration and compliance obligations

-Be sure to apply for Florida sales tax registration at least 3 to 5 business days before you need to start collecting tax.
-Registration occurs through the Florida Department of Revenue portal, where businesses must collect the state sales tax (6%) plus any applicable local discretionary surtax varying by county.
+FDOR guidance recommends applying for registration at least 3 to 5 business days before you need to start collecting tax.
+Registration occurs through the FDOR portal, where businesses must collect the state sales tax (6%) plus any applicable local discretionary surtax.
+According to FDOR's surtax brochure, county surtax rates range from 0.5% to 2.5%, and the discretionary surtax applies only to the first $5,000 of the sales price per item of tangible personal property.

 Florida income tax nexus requirements